-What is Discourse? -English LanguageWatch
+What is Discourse? -English LanguageWatch this thread

 It's spoken language, sometimes... but also the structure of texts (spoken or written) beyond the word, phrase and clause level - so, the way in which texts are put together as units, with beginnings, middles and ends/problems and solutions/orientations, complications, resolutions and codas - but also it can be taken to mean threads, arguments, themes in discussions about ideas associated with language.
 So, you might find discourses of decay in arguments about what texting is doing to language, or discourses of punishment in solutions for dealing with crime, or discourses of correctness when discussing accents and slang.